Alexandra Beukes: Parliamentary career

 Prior to the 2019 South African general election held on 8 May, Beukes was given the 118th position on the ANC's national list of candidates.
 She was not elected.
 However, Beukes entered parliament on 12 June 2019 as a replacement for Siyabonga Cwele.
 She was given her committee assignments later that month.

+For the 2024 South African general election, Beukes was given the 185th position on the ANC's national list of candidates.
+She was not re-elected.